Spring Garden Revival

 Understanding Brush Types, Invasive Species & Specialized Disposal in Maynard's Glacial Till & Rocky New England Terrain

-Maynard’s landscape, shaped by glacial till and rocky soils, supports both native and invasive brush species.
-Common invasives include:
+Maynard’s landscape, shaped by glacial till and rocky soils, supports a mix of native and invasive brush species.
+Common invasive plants include:

-• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and sanitize equipment between sites.
-Viable seeds must go to landfill—never compost or chip.
-For hazardous vegetation (poison ivy, wild parsnip), use protective gear and consult the Board of Health:
+• Oriental Bittersweet (Celastrus orbiculatus): strangles trees Specialized disposal is required for invasives: remove before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill—never compost or chip.
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats are common; use protective clothing and consult the Board of Health for safety.
+Restoration with native species such as oak, serviceberry, and viburnum is encouraged.
+For invasive management, coordinate with:

 Maynard Board of Health